medikoo/memoizee/README.md

 ### Resolvers

-When expecting arguments of certain types it's good to coerce them before doing memoization.
-We can do that by passing additional resolving functions array:
+When expecting arguments of certain type it's good to coerce them before doing memoization.
+We can do that by passing additional resolvers array:

 ```javascript
 memoized = memoize(fn, { length: 2, resolvers: [String, Boolean] });